Thijsvandepoll/insight-visualization/README.md

 # insight-visualization

 In this case you are asked to help us visualize critical strategic insights for Focus’ customers, based on an example patent data set.
 You will get 1 day to complete the case.
-If you have any question, please reach out to me at jardvaningen@getfocus.eu or on +31-628409831 (Whatsapp, Signal, or Telegram all work).
+If you have any question, please reach out to me (Jard van Ingen) via email or phone.

 ## General explanation of the Focus platform